Licorice Root: What It Heals, How to Grow It, and When to Avoid It

 - Leaf.
 Licorice is a woody deciduous plant with green and oval or lanceolate leaves.
 The leaves are a compound of about four to eight pairs of leaflets.
 They are alternate and measure around 3 to 6 inches long and less than an inch wide.

 - Roots.
-Roots are the most essential part of the plant.
-The roots contain the sweet substance glycyrrhizin.
-It is soft, fibrous, and flexible with a yellow color on the inside.
-Licorice has an extensive root system with a tap root that can grow up to 1.2 meters underground.
-In permeable and favorable soil conditions, its rhizomatous root can extend up to 10 meters.
+The root is the most medicinally valuable part of the plant.
+It contains glycyrrhizin, the compound responsible for licorice’s characteristic sweetness, which is approximately 30 to 50 times sweeter than sugar.
+The root is soft, fibrous, and flexible with a distinctly yellow interior.
+Licorice has an extensive root system, with a taproot that can reach 1.2 meters underground and rhizomatous lateral roots that can extend up to 10 meters in favorable, permeable soil.

 - Seeds.
 Licorice seeds are legumes that are ellipsoid in shape or wide at the middle and taper at the end.
 It is about 8 to 10 mm in size and enclosed in a pitted pod where each pod contains 3 to 5 licorice seeds.